vakilkunal/MH-Tools/README.md

 ### :bookmark: Bookmarklets

 Bookmarklets are pieces of JavaScript code that are saved as a bookmark in the user's browser, enabling them to interact with webpages on the fly.
-We provide 9 different bookmarklets: Catch Rate Estimator, Map Solver, Best Setup: Load Items, Best Setup: Fields, Markeplace Analyzer, Silver Crown Solver, Crafting Wizard, Powers: Worksheet and the all-in-one Auto-Loader.
+We provide 9 different bookmarklets: Catch Rate Estimator, Map Solver, Best Setup: Load Items, Best Setup: Fields, Marketplace Analyzer, Crown Solver, Crafting Wizard, Powers: Worksheet and the all-in-one Auto-Loader.
 They are each available on their corresponding tool's page.

 Using the Auto-Loader is recommended because it automatically grabs the latest version of each bookmarklet without having to manually update.